Tour Code: 8962P45

 This tour provides great sights and lots of off-the-beaten track adventure.
 Mix with the local characters that make this tour a truly brilliant insight into the beloved country, the people and the legends.

-Begin the day with a visit to the Guinness Storehouse and a complimentary pint of Guinness.
+Begin the day with a visit to the Guinness Storehouse and have a complimentary pint of Guinness.
 Then make your way to the midlands of Ireland.
-In the afternoon stop at Adare with its fabulous thatched cottages, on your first night you will stay in an old Irish pub, the Randy Leprechaun on the Dingle Peninsula, where you will receive a complimentary drink!
+In the afternoon stop at Adare on your first night you will stay in an old Irish pub, the Randy Leprechaun on the Dingle Peninsula.

 Take the short drive to Dingle, where you will visit its most famous resident, Fungie the Dolphin.
-Then it's off around Slea Head with amazing views, regarded as the most beautiful Peninsula in the world.
+Then it's off around Slea Head with amazing views.
 Then it's back to Dingle where there is ample time for shopping and lunch.
-Complete your day with a visit to Inch, before continuing on to Killarney where you stay for the next 2 nights.
+Complete your day with a visit to Inch, before continuing on to Killarney.

-The day begins with a horse and cart ride through Killarney National Park (optional) or horseback ride through the park for the energetic and adventurous (optional).
+The day begins with a horse-and-cart ride through Killarney National Park (optional) or horseback ride through the park (optional).
 Next it's off on a journey around the Ring of Kerry.
-The afternoon is packed with many highlights including Moll's Gap, Ladies View, Leprechaun Crossing, Killarney National Park, Lakes of Killarney, Torc Waterfall, Muckross House and much more.
+The afternoon is packed with many highlights including Moll's Gap, Ladies View, Leprechaun Crossing, Killarney National Park, Lakes of Killarney, Torc Waterfall, and Muckross House.

 The day begins by crossing the Cork and Kerry mountains and heading for the world renowned Blarney Castle.
-Here you spend plenty of time (2hrs) visiting the Castle, and kissing the Blarney Stone endowing you with the gift of eloquent speech for 7 years.
+Here you spend plenty of time (two hours) visiting the Castle, and kissing the Blarney Stone endowing you with the gift of eloquent speech for seven years.
 The next stop is Cork, your guide shall point out some of the city's highlights including Patrick Street and the beautiful River Lee before heading off to Cobh.
 See the Titanic monument in the town center, and visit the impressive St. Coleman's Cathedral.
-You will spend the night in Cork.